Measuring What Matters: The KPIs Every Destination Marketing Organization Must Track to Prove Tourism Marketing ROI

 Annual growth in visitor-generated taxes

-ROI ratio (e.g., “Every $1 invested in tourism marketing produced $12 in tax revenue”)
+Marketing ROI framed in fiscal terms (e.g., “Every $1 invested in tourism marketing generated $X in visitor taxes”)

 Seasonality & Market Diversification